Vegz78/GRUVI/README.md

 # Features, Prerequisites, Installation & Usage:
 See my original post: https://forums.slimdevices.com/showthread.php?108498-Announce-GRUVI-generate-random-URLs_for-viewing-image

-2020.09.10: Added possibility to choose multiple image folders with internal weighting of selections from each folder.
+2020.09.10: Added possibility to choose multiple image folders with internal weighting of selections from each folder.<br>
 2021.10.28: Added support for running directly in LMS' internal web server and choice between serial and parallel conversion of image files.